ITINE app

 Walk to Moorish Castle

-15-minute downhill walk through the forest from Pena to the Moorish Castle entrance.
+20-25 minute gate-to-gate downhill walk through the forest from Pena to the Moorish Castle entrance (including through Pena's grounds to the exit).
 A beautiful, shaded trail.

 11:15am